dragonmkww/ZTweaks-Free-Macros/README.md

 * An autobuild macro that places builds for you.
 * A drag edit macro that edits tiles by holding down your edit bind without clicking.
 * A pump/pickaxe/sprint macro that either pulls out your pump, pickaxe, or sprints automatically before every edit.
-* A pickup macro for increased chances of winning off-spawn fights.
+* A loot pickup macro for increased chances of winning off-spawn fights.

 # Enjoy!